-Must read: How much is a gram scale
+Read: How much is a gram scale

 Where To Buy A Digital Scale For Weighing Coffee Online

-There are a number of places that you can buy a digital scale both online and offline.
+There are a number of places where you can buy a digital scale both online and offline.
 Personally, I have a strong preference to buying online when searching for a product as I can get a good indication of how good it is by reading the verified customer reviews and how well they are rated.

 You can buy a digital coffee scale online from Amazon, Best Buy, Bed Bath & Beyond, Walmart, Target, eBay, Alibaba, OXO, Home Depot, Wayfair and many more outlets.

-Coffee curiosity: What is a coffee scale used for?
+Read: What is a coffee scale used for?

 Why Use A Digital Scale When Brewing Coffee?

-In a word, consistency.
+In a single word, consistency.
 To consistently get the same quality and predictability every single time you make your morning cuppa Joe.

 Making coffee is somewhat of a mix, a blend of art and science.
 Each different brewing method that you use requires its own coffee to water ratio.